matthewfeickert-talks/talk-snolab-seminar-2023/talk.md

 .huge.bold.center[Application of automatic differentiation in `pyhf`]

 ---
-# Goals of Physics Analysis at the LHC
+# Goals of physics analysis at the LHC

 .kol-1-1[
 .kol-1-3.center[